kcpals/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-Outcomes based on launch date show that highest success rates happen in the months of May and June.
-Launch dates in December show the lowest success rates which could be contributed to the holidays and shown as not an ideal time for a launch.
+Outcomes based on launch date show that highest success rates happen in the months of May and June with May being the most successful time to launch a campaign.
+Launch dates in December, however, show the lowest success rates which could be contributed to the holidays and shown as not an ideal time for a launch.
 - What can you conclude about the Outcomes based on Goals?
 Goals with lower dollar amounts fared most successful.
 For example the highest percentage rate of 75.81% is attributed to goals at less than 1000
 - What are some limitations of this dataset?